eduyayo/firma-twitter/readme.md

 Sets the validation flag to the status entry 1234

 *PUT* _http://localhost:8080/status/invalidate/1234_
-unsets the validation flag to the status entry 1234
+un sets the validation flag to the status entry 1234